fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricServiceType.md

 # Get-ServiceFabricServiceType

 ## SYNOPSIS
-Gets Service Fabric service types.
+Gets all the Service Fabric service types for the given application type or a specific service type.

 ## SYNTAX